-- 13.2 Your dental service adheres to the appropriate infection control policies and procedures in line with current best practice and legislation. - 13.3 Your dental service has systems in place, including induction and ongoing training, to make sure these policies and procedures are known, and are being appropriately applied to the service at all times.
+13.2 Your dental service adheres to the appropriate infection control policies and procedures in line with current best practice and legislation.

+13.3 Your dental service has systems in place, including induction and ongoing training, to make sure these policies and procedures are known, and are being appropriately applied to the service at all times.

-Mr and Mrs McHugh rated the practice approach to the management of personal protective equipment (PPE) as compliant on the self-assessment.
+Mr Cassidy rated the practice approach to the management of personal protective equipment (PPE) as compliant on the self-assessment.

-The practice has a policy and procedure in place for the use of PPE and the lead dental nurse spoken with demonstrated awareness of this.
-The lead dental nurse confirmed that the use of PPE is included in the induction programme.
+The practice has a policy and procedure in place for the use of PPE and staff spoken with demonstrated awareness of this.
+Mr Cassidy confirmed that the use of PPE is included in the induction programme.

-Observations made and discussion with the lead dental nurse evidenced that PPE was readily available and in use in the practice.
+Observations made and discussion with staff evidenced that PPE was readily available and in use in the practice.

-Discussion with the lead nurse confirmed that:
+Discussion with staff confirmed that:

-- Hand hygiene is performed before donning and following the removal of disposable gloves - Single use PPE is disposed of appropriately after each episode of patient care - Heavy duty gloves are available for domestic cleaning and decontamination procedures where necessary - Eye protection for staff and patients is decontaminated after each episode
+- Hand hygiene is performed before donning and following the removal of disposable gloves; - Single use PPE is disposed of appropriately after each episode of patient care; - Heavy duty gloves are available for domestic cleaning and decontamination procedures where necessary; and - Eye protection for staff and patients is decontaminated after each episode.

-The lead dental nurse confirmed that staff are aware of the practice uniform policy.
+Staff confirmed that they were aware of the practice uniform policy.